Understanding Nesterov's Acceleration via Proximal Point Method: Two simple approximations of the proximal point method

 where $\eet:=( \frac{L}{2}- \frac{1}{\ee_{t+1}}) \norm{x_{t+1}-x_t}^2$.

-Now paralleling the proof of \eqref{conv:prox}, to show that $\Phi_t$~\eqref{def:lya} is a valid Lyapunov function, we need to find the step sizes $\ee_t$'s that satisfy the following relation: $\eeo + ( \sum_{i=1}^t \ee_i) \times \eet \leq 0$.
+Now paralleling the proof of \eqref{conv:prox}, to show that $\Phi_t$~\eqref{def:lya} is a valid Lyapunov function, we need to find the stepsizes $\ee_t$'s that satisfy the following relation: $\eeo + ( \sum_{i=1}^t \ee_i) \times \eet \leq 0$.
 On the other hand, note that both \eeo~and \eet~become positive numbers when $\ee_{t+1}>2/L$.
 Hence, the admissible choices for $\ee_t$ at each iteration are upper bounded by $2/L$, which together with the PPM convergence rate \eqref{conv:prox} implies that $O(\nicefrac{1}{\sum_{t=1}^T\ee_t}) =O(\nicefrac{1}{T})$ is the best convergence rate one can prove.
-Indeed, choosing $\ee_t\equiv 1/L$, then we have $\eeo=0$ and $\eet<0$, obtaining the well-known bound of $f(x_T)-f(\xs) \leq \frac{L\norm{x_0-\xs}^2}{2T} =O(\nicefrac{1}{T})$. \end{proof} To summarize, the first approach only leads to a disappointing result: the approximation is valid only for the small step size regime of $\ee_t = \OO{1}$.
+Indeed, choosing $\ee_t\equiv 1/L$, then we have $\eeo=0$ and $\eet<0$, obtaining the well-known bound of $f(x_T)-f(\xs) \leq \frac{L\norm{x_0-\xs}^2}{2T} =O(\nicefrac{1}{T})$. \end{proof} To summarize, the first approach only leads to a disappointing result: the approximation is valid only for the small stepsize regime of $\ee_t = \OO{1/L}$.
 We empirically verify this fact for a quadratic cost in Figure~\ref{fig:1}.
-As one can see from Figure~\ref{fig:1}, the lower approximation approach \eqref{gd} overshoots for large step sizes like $\ee_t = \Theta(t)$ and quickly steers away from PPM iterates.
+As one can see from Figure~\ref{fig:1}, the lower approximation approach \eqref{gd} overshoots for large stepsizes like $\ee_t = \Theta(t)$ and quickly steers away from the PPM iterates.